MFisher14/Teams-Calling-Scripting/README.md

 - **📊 Complete Data Collection**: Gathers all Teams calling settings, policies, phone numbers, auto attendants, call queues, emergency locations, and more
 - **🧩 Modular Architecture**: 7 specialized modules for different Teams components plus call flow generators
 - **🎨 Visual Call Flow Maps**: Generates professional HTML call flow diagrams for each phone number
-- **📄 PDF Export**: Converts call flow maps to PDF using modern Playwright technology
+- **📄 PDF Export**: Converts call flow maps to PDF using Chrome/Edge headless mode
 - **📋 Summary Dashboard**: Interactive overview of all phone numbers and their configurations
-- **🎯 Flexible Filtering**: Focus on specific phone numbers or collect all data
-- **⚡ Automated Workflow**: Seamless integration from data collection to PDF generation
-- **🔍 Advanced Analysis**: Step-by-step visual call routing with detailed configuration data
 - **👥 Queue User Details**: Shows which users are assigned to each call queue
 - **🎯 Flexible Filtering**: Focus on specific phone numbers or collect all data
 - **⚡ Automated Workflow**: Seamless integration from data collection to PDF generation